About Boston College

 The Athletics Department supports and promotes the University's goal of a diverse student body, faculty, and staff.
 In this spirit, the Athletics Department supports equitable opportunities for all students and staff, including minorities and women.

-The Career Center at Boston College offers an exciting program of services and resources designed to help students build successful careers.
+The Career Center at Boston College offers an exciting program of services and resources designed to empower students to lead meaningful personal and professional lives.
 Through the Career Center, students may obtain advice and guidance regarding career and major choices, gain work-related experience, make meaningful connections with alumni and employers, and learn the latest job search techniques.

 The Boston College Career Center is located at 38 Commonwealth Avenue.
 For a list of our services, including in-person and online drop-ins as well as individual career advising appointments, please visit us at careercenter.bc.edu.

-The mission of the Office of the Dean of Students is to facilitate student development and learning in all facets of the undergraduate experience.
-Utilizing a comprehensive approach to community development that is informed by the Jesuit, Catholic values of Boston College, we address a variety of issues including civility and respect, disability, students in crisis or distress, civility, civic engagement, diversity, and student behavior both on and off campus.
+The mission of the Office of the Dean of Students is to facilitate student development and learning in all facets of a student's experience.
+Utilizing a comprehensive approach to community development that is informed by the Jesuit, Catholic values of Boston College, we address a variety of issues including civility and respect, civic engagement, diversity, and student behavior both on and off campus.
+We also offer direct support and services to students with disabilities, students in crisis or distress, and LGBTQ+ students.

 Guided by the belief that learning occurs both inside and outside of the classroom, we engage in collaborative partnerships with faculty, staff, and students to develop and implement initiatives that foster the exploration and realization of connections between students’ academic, social, spiritual, and personal lives.
 We support students’ growth in the areas of personal responsibility, citizenship, and informed decision making in order to facilitate their overall development, commitment to community service, and holistic learning.